rharbick/minesweeper/README.md

 # minesweeper
 ## BIG THINGS COMING
 Minesweeper game that will take over the world!
-Domination in coming by the legendary Chad and Riley!
+Domination incoming by the legendary Chad and Riley!